maohieng/learn_ai/gpu/Practical_session.md

 urllib3 @ file:///croot/urllib3_1737133630106/work
 wheel==0.45.1
 ```
-We can see that the export file contains many local machine references (`file:///`) which can only be used to create new environment in the same machine (this linux machine) via `pip`.
-We cannot use it for neither other linux machine nor Windows machine.
+We can see that the export file contains many local machine references (`file:///`) which COULD only be used to create new environment in the same machine (this linux machine) via `pip`.
+Result (success or fail) of using this file will be discuss later below.

-  - Using `conda list --export > exports/linux_conda_requirements2.txt
+  2. Using `conda list --export > exports/linux_conda_requirements2.txt`
-Here is the example snapshot we got:
+Here is the example snapshot we got in file `linux_conda_requirements2.txt`:
 ```
 torch=2.5.1=pypi_0
 torchaudio=2.5.1=pypi_0